steenhansen/AWS-CDK-in-Practice_example/readme.md

 ## What is this?
-An AWS CDK Pipeline Typescript example using Lambdas, DynamoDB, and Cloudfront.
+This is a fork of "[AWS CDK in Practice](https://github.com/PacktPublishing/AWS-CDK-in-Practice)" from [Packt](https://www.packtpub.com/en-us/product/aws-cdk-in-practice-9781801812399) which shows how to build cloud applications with AWS CDK in TypeScript.

-Can be developed completely locally.
+This example, which can be developed locally, uses Lambdas, DynamoDB, and Cloudfront.
 The program saves RBG values to DynamoDB.
 The [production version](https://front-prod.steenhansen.click/index.html) and the [development version](https://front-dev.steenhansen.click/index.html) are hosted on AWS.
 Note that when first deployed on AWS the program takes a few seconds to wake up.